Application Requirements and Focus Areas

 - Budget Justification Template/Requirements

 *Per Bradley University (BU) policy, all proposals, contracts, and agreements for sponsored research must be internally reviewed before submission to an external organization.
-Therefore, on or before the IFH proposal deadline, the BU project lead must submit the project narrative, budget, and budget justification via DocSoup to ensure that all responsible parties agree to the submission.
+Therefore, on or before the IFH proposal deadline, the BU project lead must submit the project narrative, budget, and budget justification via OneAegis to ensure that all responsible parties agree to the submission.
 If requests for document modification and the BU approval process are not completed within five business days after the IFH proposal deadline, the proposal will be returned without review.